 James Conroyd Martin is a writer of Irish and Norwegian descent who has been working on his Poland trilogy for many years.
 It began with Push Not the River, a novelization of a real countess’ diary of her experiences in the 1790s, during the rise and fall of Poland’s Third of May Constitution years.
 The family saga continued with Against a Crimson Sky and concludes with The Warsaw Conspiracy.

 The Polish translations of the first two books, Nie ponaglaj rzeki & Pod purpurowym niebem, became bestsellers in Poland.
 The translation of The Warsaw Conspiracy, Warszawski spisek,has just been released.

-The next book set in Poland is tentatively titled The Boy Who Wanted Wings, a story of the Polish hussars at the Battle of Vienna, the first 9-11.
+The most recent book set in Poland is tentatively titled The Boy Who Wanted Wings, a story of the Polish hussars at the Battle of Vienna, the first 9-11.

 In the meantime Martin has published a ghost story, Hologram: A Haunting, set in Hammond, Indiana.

-Martin lives in Chicago.
+Martin has retired from teaching in Chicago and now lives and writes in Portland, Oregon.
 He holds degrees from St. Ambrose and DePaul Universities.